hpi-schul-cloud/schulcloud-client/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] QA: In addition to review, the code has been manually tested (if manual testing is possible)
 - [ ] All points were discussed with the ticket creator, support-team or product owner.
 The code upholds all quality guidelines from the PR-template.
+- [ ] DEV: Every new component is implemented having accessability in mind (e.g. aria-label, role property)

 > Notice: Please remove the WIP label if the PR is ready to review, otherwise nobody will review it.